Fürstenfeldbruck Air Base: 36th Fighter-Bomber Wing

 Markings of the squadrons consisted of a color band under the fin, and a long lightning flash with an arrowhead tip on its forward end, extending back from the nose to the center of the fuselage.

 In May 1949, HQ USAFE authorized the 36th Fighter Group to form the "Skyblazers" aerial demo team to perform at European and Mediterranean area air shows.
 The new USAFE Skyblazers team from Fürstenfeldbruck AB made its first-ever performance in October 1949 at RAF Gütersloh in the British zone of then-occupied Germany.

 On 20 January 1950, the 36th FW was redesignated as a Fighter-Bomber Wing (FBW) when 89 Republic F-84E "Thunderjets" arrived.
 The F-80s were sent back to CONUS to equip Air National Guard units.

 The squadrons retained the same color designations with their F-84s, however the F-84 markings consisted of a solid geometric shape painted on the vertical stabilizer, just above the radio call number, with a capital letter specific to each aircraft at the center.
 Eventually these markings gave way to medium blue/white striping angled about 15 degrees up on the vertical stabilizer surfaces, with squadron colors being painted on them.

 The 36th FBW remained at Fürstenfeldbruck until 1952 when it was reassigned to Bitburg Air Base, west of the Rhine.

 117th Tactical Reconnaissance Wing

-On 27 January 1952 the activated Air National Guard 117th Tactical Reconnaissance Wing deployed to Europe as was assigned to Toul-Rosieres Air Base, France.
+On 27 January 1952 the activated Air National Guard 117th Tactical Reconnaissance Wing deployed to Europe as was assigned to Toul-Rosières Air Base, France.
 In 1952, Toul Air Base was unfinished at the time of the wings activation/deployment and not yet ready for jet aircraft.
 This meant only the Wing HQ was in France, and the two attached RF-80A squadrons were moved to Germany.
 The 160th to Neubiberg Air Base; the 112th and 157th to Fürstenfeldbruck.

 The mission of the 1117th TRW was to provide tactical, visual, photographic and electronic reconnaissance by both day and night, as was required by the military forces within the European command.
 The RF-80's were responsible for the daylight operations, and the RB-25s for night reconnaissance.

 The Wing's complement of aircraft was 15 RB-26Cs and 14 RF-80As, assigned as follows: